r2devops/hub/jobs/gulp/README.md

 This job installs `npm` or `yarn` dependencies listed in your `package.json` and installs gulp to run your tasks.
-It exposes `node_modules` as cache to other jobs of your pipeline.
-It allows you to run `npm install` only once in your pipeline.

 ## How to use it